Required Minimum Distributions (RMDs)

 As client RMDs are distributed in the early part of the year (and throughout the year for monthly distributions), the AFPs update the Yeske Buie internal tracking mechanism.
 Because RMDs must be distributed prior to the end of each year, we carefully track the status of each RMD each year.

 In November, the Yeske Buie team reviews the list of all client accounts with RMDs again.
-This time, to ensure that either: the RMD was distributed early in the year or; the client’s regular spending has (or will by December 31st) satisfied the year’s RMD.
+This time, to ensure that: the RMD was distributed early in the year; the RMD has been finished after all QCDs have been distributed; or that the client’s regular spending has (or will by December 31st) satisfied the year’s RMD.
 If, for whatever reason, additional withdrawals need to be made to satisfy a client’s RMD, the client will be contacted by his/her AFP in order to do so.

 It’s important to note three things: